Amino Acid Supplements Therapy for Addiction

 Why We Need Amino Acid Supplements?

 So, how can we increase the amount of serotonin in the brain utilizing tryptophan as a precursor?
 The answer lies in the timing of supplementation.
 Between meals, the levels of circulating amino acids in the bloodstream decreases.
 By supplementing with an individual amino acid when one is between meals, we are allowing that particular amino acid to become more available to be taken up by the transporter at the blood-brain barrier.
-Once the amino acid is taken up in the brain, it can then be used for neurotransmitter production.
+Once the amino acid supplement is taken up in the brain, it can then be used for neurotransmitter production.

-Get Amino Acid Therapy During Addiction Treatment
+Get Amino Acid Therapy During Addiction Therapy

 Ranch Creek Recovery offers Amino Acid treatment during the rehab stay.
 Call to learn more about the rehab programs and check availability at 877-997-8931.